phra/phra.github.io/posts/amsi.md

 There are some interesting tools that can help us to create (minimally) obfuscated samples starting from a detected `.ps1` script:

 1. [PSAmsi](https://github.com/cobbr/PSAmsi): it can detect the exact signatures and generated a minimally obfuscated script that will evade AMSI.
 You need to run in on a test machine because it will trigger a lot of AV alerts.
 Check out Ryan Cobb's [DerbyCon talk](https://www.youtube.com/watch?v=rEFyalXfQWk).
 [13] [14]
 1. [Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation): a general purpose PowerShell obfuscator that can apply a few different techniques and produce unique, obfuscated samples.
-Check out Daniel Bohannon [Hacktivity talk](https://www.youtube.com/watch?v=uE8IAxM_BhE).
+Check out Daniel Bohannon's [Hacktivity talk](https://www.youtube.com/watch?v=uE8IAxM_BhE).
 [18] [19]

 ### PowerShell Downgrade Attack